Difficult Conversations Training / Crucial Conversations

-Difficult Conversation Training teaches participants how to express disagreements respectfully, reduce conflict, improve productivity and overall strengthen their relationships.
+Difficult conversation training and conflict management teaches participants how to express disagreements respectfully, improve productivity and strengthen important relationships.

 Bruce Mayhew Consulting uses real examples to help participants experience new business skills first-hand.
 We also believe your team can have fun and be motivated while we deliver customized learning experiences.

 We are in the remarkable people business.
 Let us customize your corporate training or conference solutions to meet your specific challenges.

 Difficult Conversations are not usually steeped in conflict unless those conversations are ignored.
 Avoiding confrontation and difficult conversations leads to resentment, lack of trust and loss of motivation.
 It also means an uncomfortable situation can quickly escalate into serious conflict and crucial conversations.

 #1 and #2 reasons why difficult conversations are avoided: